JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-add-dependencies.md

 ### Standard library

-Each source set automatically depends on the Kotlin standard library (`kotlin-stdlib`).
+Each source set in a Kotlin Multiplatform project automatically depends on the Kotlin standard library (`kotlin-stdlib`).
-The version of the standard library is the same as the version of the `kotlin-multiplatform` Gradle plugin used in the project.
+The version of the standard library is the same as the version of the applied [Kotlin Multiplatform Gradle plugin](https://kotlinlang.org/docs/multiplatform/multiplatform-dsl-reference.html#id-and-version).

 For platform-specific source sets, Gradle automatically uses the corresponding platform-specific variant of the library, while the common standard library is added to the rest.